 What is FerrisKey?

 FerrisKey is a modern, open-source Identity & Access Management (IAM) system built in Rust.
-It gives your applications authentication, authorization, and user management — without the complexity of legacy solutions.
+It gives your applications authentication, authorization, and user management without the weight of legacy IAM platforms.

 What is IAM?